-- Considerations with regard to the ECCS: - i) the simple configuration of the individual fuel channels facilitates coolant delivery to all core locations; - ii) the correct performance of the ECCS does not constitute the final defence against core meltdown in case of LOCA; the accident analyses, supported by experiments, indicate that a LOCA combined with ECCS failure, though resulting in substantial fuel damage (including partial melting of the cladding) and some deformation of the pressure and calandria tubes, does not result in fuel melting; the decay heat can be removed by conduction through the walls of the pressure and the calandria tubes into the moderator, and rejection by the moderator cooling system, which can remove than 4% of the total thermal power, enough to accept decay heat indefinitely. - The Containment System forms a continuous, pressure-confining envelope around the reactor core and primary heat-transport system.
+• Considerations with regard to the ECCS:

+i) the simple configuration of the individual fuel channels facilitates coolant delivery to all core locations;

+ii) the correct performance of the ECCS does not constitute the final defence against core meltdown in case of LOCA; the accident analyses, supported by experiments, indicate that a LOCA combined with ECCS failure, though resulting in limited fuel damage (including partial melting of the cladding) and some deformation of the pressure and calandria tubes, does not result in fuel melting; the decay heat can be removed by conduction through the walls of the pressure and the calandria tubes into the moderator, and rejection by the moderator cooling system, which can remove than 4% of the total thermal power, enough to accept decay heat indefinitely.

+The Containment System forms a continuous, pressure-confining envelope around the reactor core and primary heat-transport system.
 In the CANDU 6 design it consists of a pre-stressed, post-tensioned concrete structure, an automatically-initiated dousing system, building coolers, automatic isolation system and a filtered air discharge system.
-The containment system prevents releases of significant amounts of radioactivity to the public in the event of failure of the nuclear components of the heat transport system.
+The containment system prevents releases of radioactivity to the public in the event of failure of the nuclear components of the heat transport system.
 The design basis event considered is any LOCA event concurrent with dousing failure.
 This event presents the highest potential in terms of peak pressure.
 However, the events related to steam systems breaks are also considered in terms of maintaining structural integrity of containment.
 The containment structure and all other parts of the containment boundary, are pressure and leakage tested before first criticality and leakage tested periodically thereafter.
+Another inherent safety characteristic of CANDU 6 plants is the low ratio of reactor thermal power to containment volume.